dannyrohde/pydbantic/README.md

 ## Model Usage

 Import and use the models where you need them.
-As long as DB as already been created, the Models can accesss the & Use the connected DB
+As long as DB as already been created, the models can accesss the & use the connected DB.

 ```python
 from models import (